MLopez-Ibanez/irace/README.md

       default.
 If you wish to maximize it, just multiply the value by `-1` within the script.
     * In `scenario.txt`, uncomment and assign only the parameters for which you need a value different than the default one.
+For example, you may need to set `trainInstancesDir="./Instances/"`.

     There are examples in `$IRACE_HOME/examples/`.

-4. Put the instances in `~/tuning/Instances/`.
+4. Put the instances in `./tuning/Instances/`.
 In addition, you can create a file that specifies which instances from that directory should be run and which instance-specific parameters to use.
 See `scenario.txt` and `instances-list.txt` for examples.
 The command